Who are we?

 For eBook purchases, you will be able to complete your entire transaction within our online store, and a downloadable link will be forwarded to your email.
 We cater for Android, Apple iPad and Mac or PC devices.

-For printed copies, you can purchase your chosen books directly through our online store, and add them to your cart.
+For printed copies, you can purchase your chosen books directly through our online store and add them to your cart.
 When you are ready to purchase, you can proceed to checkout to safely complete your purchase and select appropriate shipping options.
+(Free postage in Australia!)

-To purchase a printed book, visit our bookstore on The Reading Mountain’s website.
+To purchase printed books, visit our bookstore on The Reading Mountain’s website.
 Click on the book that you would like to purchase and the desired size and format.
 Once you are ready, add the book to your shopping cart and click view cart or the cart icon in the top right of the screen.
 From there you can complete your transaction, designating a delivery address and postage preference.
+Contact us for free gift-wrapping (small orders.)

 - Apple iBook (for desktop Mac)